-Two distinct groups of Yeo families are associated with the north Devon village of Bradworthy.
+Two distinct groups of Yeo families are associated with the north Devon parish of Bradworthy.
 One became established in the 16th century or earlier in the north west of the parish, close to the border with Hartland and Woolfardisworthy, where their connections might lie.
 The other moved in the 18th century to the Alfardisworthy area in the south west of the parish, where its border with Kilkhampton runs along the line of the River Tamar.
 These Yeos had close connections to family nearby in Kilkhampton (where they worshipped, perhaps because the parish church was closer than the parish church at Bradworthy) and later became involved with the nonconformist movement.

 Both groups have been studied, the first by Bradworthy historian Cecil Collacott and the second by Humphrey Toms and Reg Walter, who demonstrated that Collacott’s asserted connection between the two groups was erroneous.

 In 1998, Sheila Yeo drafted a piece for her web site entitled ‘Yeos in Bradworthy 1550–1600’ but did not use it.
 This text reads as follows, and might stimulate discussion:

 This particular piece of Yeo history is of extreme importance.
 It holds the links to several branches of the Yeo clan, especially the Stratton line.
 Unfortunately all the early wills are lost, plus the baptisms for Bradworthy prior to 1600.
 Other sources such as lay subsidies, muster rolls, will indexes, Visitations and Bradworthy parish registers (burials) all conflict.
 It is obvious there are several families living in this parish during this period, but which records relate to which family?